namdarine/ML_project2/README.md

     • An interactive module that predicts airplane prices based on user input.

-    • Demonstrates the model’s real-world application.
+    • Shows how the model is used in the real world.

 3. How It Works: